 Evenes airport is located about 1.5 hours drive east of Lofoten.
 You can either rent a car at the airport or take the bus.
 Route 300 is included in the Travel Pass Nordland from the airport and to Lofoten.
 The bus is going to both Svolvær and Leknes and from Leknes you can change bus to take you all the way to Å. 300 departs only twice a day from Evenes, at 11 am and 5 pm.

-You need to take a 3-hour-long car ferry to Moskenes in western Lofoten (car ferry, operated all year round) or a speedboat to Svolvær (passenger only, operated all year round).
+You need to take a 3-hour-long car ferry to Moskenes in western Lofoten (car ferry, operated all year round) or a speedboat to Svolvær (passenger only, operated only in the summer*).
 The speedboat is covered by the Travel Pass Nordland.

 Many people, especially those living in Europe, chose to travel to Lofoten in their own car.
 Traveling from western and central Europe, there are numerous combinations of routes and ferries that you can choose from, depending on your point of origin.